capico/captas/README.md

 CAPTAS is a program, with a very simple interface, to fit pressure test data to a mathematical model, using the Levenberg-Marquardt method, as part of a well test interpretation.
 The program is useful to refine the estimates you have made by, for example, graphical methods, and to determine the confidence intervals on the estimated parameter values.

-The input file, with .ini extension, contains sections and, within each section, keys (parameters).
+The input file, with `.ini` extension, contains sections and, within each section, keys (parameters).
 Each section begins with a sentence enclosed in square brackets, followed by identifiers for the parameters, the equal sign, and the parameter value, which can be a number or a string.
 For example:

     [Title]
     title  = Simulated Build Up;
     caseid = BU test 1;

+    [Units system]
+    units  = 0; Oilfield unit system

 When a semicolon appears after the value of a parameter, the rest of the line is considered as a comment.
 Lines starting with the `#` character are also considered comments.
 There is no case difference in the names of sections or parameters.
 The sections and parameters are as follows: